Distance to a Road: 8.3 miles

 Something We Learned:Mylar balloons wash up on the shores of beaches everywhere, even along remote barrier islands.

-Remote Footprints is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
-We call this unique endeavor–Project Remote.
+Project Remote is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
 Below is a written account of our 1-day boating expedition to document the Virginia Remote Spot.
 This is our 8th state Remote Spot documented as part of Project Remote.

 Click on the ‘Play’ button below to view our panoramic video of the Remote Spot.